guettli/programming-guidelines/README.rst

 Avoid it if possible.
 In most cases you just need one variant of "empty".
 Simplest solution: avoid that a column holding character data types is allowed to be null.

 If you really think the character column should be allowed to be NULL, then consider a constraint: If the character string in the column is not NULL, then the string must not be empty.
 This way ensure that there are is only one variant of "empty".

-CI
-..

-Use continuous integration.
-Only tested code is allowed to get deployed.
-This needs to be automated.
-Humans make more errors than automated processes.

 Avoid Threads and Async
 .......................